 The Eight Sleep Pod is a cooling sleep technology that combines a mattress cover with a water-circulating hub.
 The water moves through the cover to provide cooling benefits.
 The hub is controlled by a paid subscription app on your phone.
 You can also add an adjustable base, which comes standard with higher-priced Pod models.
 Eight Sleep offers three versions of the Pod: Pod 3, Pod 4, and Pod 4 Ultra.

-Controlling your sleep temperature shouldn’t cost that much, and can be easily achieved with the right mattress type.
+You can easily control your sleep temperature with the right type of mattress.
 For comparison, Octave Horizon is $1,499 for a queen size, and offers more advanced cooling technologies than Eight Sleep’s bundled mattress.
 It also scored 8.7 for cooling features—the highest score of any mattress we’ve reviewed.

 Octave Horizon’s cover is woven with CryoFusion™ cooling nanofibres for a cool-to-the-touch feel.
 Its interior contains layers of ecoLuxe® cooling gel foam and copper-infused memory foam treated with PolarMAX® phase-change material for temperature control, as well as aerated latex foam and multi-zone support foam with integrated air channels for breathability.
 You also get all these cooling features for less than one-fifth of Eight Sleep’s potential cost.